amarao/duoload/internal_docs/duocard_prd.md

 The user wants to export their entire collection to a new file.
 Bash

-duoload --cookie "sessionid=xyz; ..." --output-file "duocards_export.apkg"
+duoload --deck-id "RGVjazo1YjZmMTA3My1hZjA2LTQwMGMtYTQyNC05ZWM5YzFlMGEzZjg=" --output-file "duocards_export.apkg"

 Expected Output: